AlessioRomeo/TelgeaAssessment/README.md

 - **Tailwind vs. CSS/SCSS:** While Tailwind accelerates development, pure CSS/SCSS may offer better performance, scalability, and organization in larger codebases.
 - **Client Components:** Improved interactivity at the cost of a slightly larger bundle size.
 - **Context API vs. Form Libraries:** React Context simplifies state management, but lacks the robustness of specialized form libraries like React Hook Form.
+- **Font Family:** I noticed you guys use Selecta as Font Family.
+Unfortunately, I was unable to fond that font online for free, reason why I am using Poppins for this.
 - **Mock Data:** Using hardcoded data speeds up development but would require refactoring for real API integration.

 **Future Improvements:**